khalilliu/awesome-github-repos/data.md

 *   [williamtroup/Calendar.js](https://github.com/williamtroup/Calendar.js) - 📅 A javascript drag & drop event calendar, that is fully responsive and compatible with all modern browsers.

-*   [firecrawl/firecrawl-mcp-server](https://github.com/firecrawl/firecrawl-mcp-server) - 🔥 Official Firecrawl MCP Server - Adds powerful web scraping to Cursor, Claude and any other LLM clients.
+*   [firecrawl/firecrawl-mcp-server](https://github.com/firecrawl/firecrawl-mcp-server) - 🔥 Official Firecrawl MCP Server - Adds powerful web scraping and search to Cursor, Claude and any other LLM clients.

 *   [akahuku/wasavi](https://github.com/akahuku/wasavi) - wasavi is an extension for Chrome, Firefox, and Opera. wasavi changes a textarea element to virtual vi editor which supports almost all the vi/ex commands.